pranavsharma9/WorkIndia-Password-Checker-SQL/README.md

-# WorkIndia-Password-Checker-SQL
+# Password-Checker-SQL
-WorkIndia-Password-Checker using SQLite and Flask
+Password-Checker using SQLite and Flask

 This is a Flask based Rest API Implementation which uses Flask and SQLite to build RestAPI.